kwnetzwelt/unity-blender-terrain-tools/readme.md

 #### Blender Python Script `flatten_mesh.pyblend`

 This can be used to split a smooth mesh with a vertex color channel into a flat shaded and still nicely colored mesh.
+This script is an operator.
+Open the script in blender and hit "run script" only then you can select the operator via the "Spacebar"-Menu.

 #### Blender Python Script `split_terrain_2.pyblend`

 This can be used to split a huge mesh into separate chunks to allow for view frustum culling and to avoid hitting the 65k vertices limit within unity.
+This script is an operator.
+Open the script in blender and hit "run script" only then you can select the operator via the "Spacebar"-Menu.